 Definition

 SPV mining, also called validationless mining, is the practice of beginning work on the next block using only the previous block's block header, before the full block has been downloaded and validated.
-The name borrows from "simplified payment verification" because, like an SPV client, the miner trusts the header without checking every transaction beneath it.
+The name borrows from "simplified payment verification" because, like an SPV wallet, the miner trusts the header without checking every transaction beneath it.
+It is a calculated gamble: the header almost always turns out to belong to a valid block, but when it does not, the miner has spent real electricity extending a chain the network will reject.

 Why miners do it